 In addition, over the course of this phase, the authentication methods, permissions, roles and profiles will be implemented, along with the branding, maps and locations, and the static content.

-As each integration is ready for testing during this phase, it will be delivered for customer testing on the Sandbox environment.
-As each integration is confirmed, it will be moved to the Production environment.
+As each part of the scope is ready for testing during this phase, it will be delivered for customer testing on the Sandbox environment.
+As each area is confirmed, it will be moved to the Production environment.
 The deployments are delivered in close coordination with the Ex Libris project manager and customer following an internal change management procedure.

-This phase concludes with completion of testing of all agreed integrations and signifies readiness to move forward to final deployment steps.
+This phase concludes with completion of testing of all agreed scope and signifies readiness to move forward to final deployment steps.

 Phase 4: Deploy